microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/Overview.md

 ## Version selection with `typesVersions`

-Feedback from our community, as well as our own experience, has shown us that leveraging the newest TypeScript features while also accomodating users on the older versions are difficult.
+Feedback from our community, as well as our own experience, has shown us that leveraging the newest TypeScript features while also accommodating users on the older versions are difficult.
 TypeScript introduces a new feature called `typesVersions` to help accommodate these scenarios.

 When using Node module resolution in TypeScript 3.1, when TypeScript cracks open a `package.json` file to figure out which files it needs to read, it first looks at a new field called `typesVersions`.